stephendade/Pi-Connect/Documentation/Pi-Connect-v1.md

     * 3 user ports (A3, A4, A5) for connection to analog sensors (3.3V max)

-It is 100% compliant with the Raspberry Pi HAT spec (using the uHAT size) and is compatible with the Raspberry Pi 2, 3 and Zero.
+It is 100% compliant with the Raspberry Pi HAT spec (using the uHAT size) and is compatible with the Raspberry Pi 2, 3 (NOT the 3B+) and Zero.

 The board also features a power switch which safely switches off the Pi via issuing a shutdown signal.
 This ensures the Pi is cleanly shutdown and reduces the risk of system corruption.